sammonsjl/kubernetes-the-hard-way/docs/04-certificate-authority.md

 }
 ```

-## Optional - Check Certificates on controlplane02
+## Optional - Check Certificates on controlplane02 and controlplane03

-At `controlplane02` node run the following, selecting option 1
+Run the following on `controlplane02` and `controlplane03`, selecting option 1

 [//]: # (commandssh controlplane02 './cert_verify.sh 1')